-Sexually transmitted diseases (STD) are bacteria, viruses, and other organisms transferred from one person to another via sexual activity.
-Bacterial STDs, such as chlamydia, gonorrhea, and syphilis, are curable - using appropriate antibiotic therapy.
-Viral STDs such as herpes, human papillomavirus, hepatitis B, and human immunodeficiency virus (HIV) are not curable, but medication is now available to lessen the symptoms and help prolong life.
-Complications from STDs range from mild and brief illness to infertility, cancer, and even death.
-Less invasive testing techniques have helped diagnose chlamydia and gonorrhea.
-In this section, we will be discussing the only the reportable STDs (chlamydia, gonorrhea, syphilis, chancroid, pelvic inflammatory disease, and HIV/AIDS).
+Sexually transmitted diseases (STDs) are caused by bacteria, viruses, and other organisms transferred from one person to another through sexual activity.
+Bacterial STDs such as chlamydia, gonorrhea, and syphilis, are curable - using appropriate antibiotic therapy.
+However, permanent damage may remain (i.e. pelvic inflammatory disease, scar tissue).
+Viral STDs such as herpes, human papillomavirus (warts), hepatitis B, and human immunodeficiency virus (HIV) are not typically curable, but medication is available to improve quality of life by decreasing the symptoms.
+Complications from STDs range from mild and brief illness to infertility, chronic pain, cancer, and even death.
+Less invasive testing techniques (i.e. urine testing) have made chlamydia and gonorrhea testing more convenient.

-What: The sexually transmitted diseases reported during 2006 were chlamydia, gonorrhea, syphilis, HIV and AIDS.
-Chlamydia was the most commonly reported with 510 cases followed by gonorrhea with 55 cases.
-Chlamydia and gonorrhea rates have increased steadily for the past several years.
+What: The sexually transmitted diseases reported during 2008 were chlamydia, gonorrhea, syphilis, HIV and AIDS.
+Chlamydia was the most commonly reported with 535 cases, followed by gonorrhea with 26 cases.